NiNiyas/autoscan/README.md

       curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Shut In (2016)/Shut In (2016) - Bluray-1080p.x264.DTS-GECKOS.mkv" http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86`
       ```

-`SERVER_IGNORE_LIST` - List of paths or filenames to ignore when a requests are sent to Plex Autoscan manually (see
+`SERVER_IGNORE_LIST` - List of paths or filenames to ignore when a requests are sent to Autoscan manually (see
 above).
 Case sensitive.

 - For